swift502/EquimercConverter/README.md

 You can use the Converter class directly in Python.
 Check out the [demo script](demo.py) to see how to run conversions from code.

-## Limitations

-The conversion process doesn't handle longitude angles of 85+ degress well.
-Converted images may display issues around the top and bottom borders.

 ## Python package

 If anyone wants to transform this into a functional, publishable package, feel free to fork the project and publish it.
 I don't have enough experience doing that and can't imagine many people will use this thing to make the extra effort worthwhile.